If you looking for a central place to stay in Croatia to explore the country’s major landmarks, the city of Split is a great choice!

 Third, this is one of those places where, as an adult, you can scream … along with your adult companions in the raft.

 All jokes aside, rafting on the Cetina River is a must.
-It doesn’t take any previous experience to do the course.
+It doesn’t take any previous experience to do this tour.
 The course is 4-hours long, but it’s not all paddling.
-It also includes few short stops along the way for swimming (only for those who don’t fret cold waters), cliff jumping, and resting.
+It also includes a few short stops along the way for swimming (only for those who don’t fret cold waters), cliff jumping, and resting.

 Note for all: For those who haven’t done it yet – zip-lining is awesome!
 For those who have done it already – you know what I’m talking about!

 When in Split, don’t miss on zip-lining across the Cetina River Canyon.
 The site is a short 20 km ride from Split (in summer it takes 45 minutes by car because of heavy traffic between Split and Omis).